aws-samples/ec2-lamp-server/README.md

 ## Description
 [LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL (or MariaDB); and the programming language, PHP.
 It is a common open source web platform for many of the web's popular applications.
 Variations include LEMP which replaces web server with Nginx, LAPP which replaces database server with PostgreSQL, and LEPP which uses Nginx and PostgreSQL.
 According to [W3Techs](https://w3techs.com/), PHP is used by more than [70%](https://w3techs.com/technologies/overview/programming_language), and either Nginx or Apache is used by more than [60%](https://w3techs.com/technologies/overview/web_server) of websites as of 2023.

-This repo provides CloudFormation template to provision a EC2 instance with option to specify PHP version, web server engine (Apache or Nginx) and database engine (MySQL, MariaDB or PostgreSQL) to install.
-The EC2 instance can be used for software development or deployment of PHP based web applications such as [WordPress](https://wordpress.org/) and [Moodle](https://moodle.org/).
+This repo provides CloudFormation templates to provision EC2 instances with option to specify PHP version, web server engine (Apache or Nginx) and database engine (MySQL, MariaDB or PostgreSQL).
+The instances can be used for software development or deployment of PHP based web applications such as [WordPress](https://wordpress.org/) and [Moodle](https://moodle.org/).

 ## Architecture Diagram